-In the context of the need identified by GBF “to develop guidance materials”, development of AEWA guidance in relation to these issues would be desirable.
+In the context of the need identified by GBF “to develop guidance materials”, the Technical Committee should monitor and, if appropriate, contribute to development of this guidance.

 Indicators

 A suite of proposed headline indicators are being developed as part of a monitoring framework for the Post-2020 Global Biodiversity Framework.
 A number of these indicators directly assess issues already evaluated by relevant indicators for AEWA’s Strategic Plan 2019-2027 (such as coverage or protected areas; Red List Index; and extent to which harvesting is sustainable).